Manila: Contemporary

 Estrada, who was seeking for re-election for his third and final term, lost to Isko Moreno in the 2019 local elections.
 Moreno has served as the vice mayor under both Lim and Estrada.
 Estrada's defeat was seen as the end of their reign as a political clan, whose other family members run for national and local positions.
 After assuming office, Moreno initiated a city-wide cleanup of illegal vendors, signed an executive order promoting open governance, and vowed to stop bribery and corruption in the city.
 Under his administration, several ordinances were signed, giving additional perks and privileges to Manila's elderly people, and monthly allowances for Grade 12 Manileño students in all public schools in the city, including students of Universidad de Manila and the University of the City of Manila.

 In 2022, Time Out ranked Manila in 34th position in its list of the 53 best cities in the world, citing it as "an underrated hub for art and culture, with unique customs and cuisine to boot".
 Manila was also voted the third-most-resilient and least-rude city for the year's index.
 In 2023, the search site Crossword Solm utilizing internet geotagging, showed that Manila is the world's most loving capital city.

+In August 2023, President Bongbong Marcos suspended all reclamation projects in Manila Bay, including those in the City of Manila.
+However, the city has no objections and is willing to pursue the suspended reclamation projects.

+In 2024, Manila, as the nation's seat of government, witnessed the launch of the Fourth Philippine Human Rights Plan, aimed at advancing social justice, inclusivity, and human rights protection in line with international standards.